emii/sndbxbe/contents/surface-plots-MATLAB.md

 Title: MATLAB 3D data representations
 Summary: some examples gathered from the web and the MATLAB Documentations to present some nice plots in 3D
-Tags: data, matlab, plots
+Tags: data, MATLAB, plotting, 3D, research, scripts, snnipets, gist
-Category: programming
+Category: sandbox
+Date: 2013-01-30

 ##Show an image in a MATLAB 3D surface plot with a separate colormap